databricks/terraform-provider-databricks/docs/resources/mws_workspaces.md

 This resource allows you to set up [workspaces in E2 architecture on AWS](https://docs.databricks.com/getting-started/overview.html#e2-architecture-1) or [workspaces on GCP](https://docs.gcp.databricks.com/administration-guide/account-settings-gcp/workspaces.html).
 Please follow this complete runnable example on [AWS](../guides/aws-workspace.md) or [GCP](../guides/gcp-workspace.md) with new VPC and new workspace setup.

 -> **Note** On Azure you need to use [azurerm_databricks_workspace](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/databricks_workspace) resource to create Azure Databricks workspaces.
+Though `databricks_mws_workspaces` cannot be created with terraform, you can import the state of a created workspace to make changes to a created workspace.
+See [Updating workspaces](#azure) section for more.

 ## Example Usage